temporal-sa/temporal-worker-cert-rotation/README.md

 The Go application in this repository is available as a Docker image at `pvsone/rotation-demo-worker-go:1.0.0`.

 A sample Kubernetes Pod manifest is available at [manifests/pod.yaml](./manifests/pod.yaml).
-The Pod uses the csi-driver to generate the client certificate files in the Pod's volume.
+The Pod uses the csi-driver to generate the client certificate files as a Pod volume.
 The following [volume attributes](https://cert-manager.io/docs/usage/csi-driver/#supported-volume-attributes) are used to configure the csi-driver:
 ```yaml
         csi.cert-manager.io/issuer-name: rotation-demo-ca-issuer
         csi.cert-manager.io/common-name: rotation-demo-worker